Regional schools commissioners (RSCs) act on behalf of the Secretary of State for Education and are accountable to the National Schools Commissioner.

 - intervening in academies that Ofsted has judged inadequate

 - intervening in academies where governance is inadequate

 - deciding on applications from local-authority-maintained schools to convert to academy status

-- improving underperforming maintained schools by providing them with support from a strong sponsor
+- intervening in maintained schools judged to be inadequate by Ofsted by providing them with support from a strong sponsor

 - encouraging and deciding on applications from sponsors to operate in a region